micronDLA/SDK/docs/C_API.md

 ******
 ## void *ie_compile

-Parse an ONNX model and generate Inference Engine instructions
+Parse an ONNX/NNEF model and generate Inference Engine instructions

 ***Parameters:***

+void IECOMP char *modelpath, const char *outbin, const char *inshapes, unsigned *noutputs, unsigned **noutdims, uint64_t ***outshapes, void *cmemp);

 `void *cmemo`: pointer to an Inference Engine object, may be 0

 `const char *modelpath`: path to a model file in ONNX format

-`const char* outbin`: path to a file where a model in the Inference Engine ready format will be saved
+`const char* outbin`: path to a file where a model in the Inference Engine ready format will be saved.
+If this param is used then Init call is needed afterwards

 `const char *inshapes`: shape of the inputs in the form size0xsize1xsize2...; more inputs are separated by semi-colon; this parameter is optional as the shapes of the inputs can be obtained from the model file